oikomi/gomp4/README.md

 # gomp4

-a lib for mp4 writen in golang
+a lib for mp4 parse writen in golang

 Status